 Cash EPS = Cash flows / no of diluted outstanding shares

 PBDIT: Profit before depreciation, interest, and taxes.

 PBT: – Profit before taxes

-Net profit margin: – It is the ratio of Net profit to the revenue
+Net profit margin: – It is the ratio of Net profit to revenue.

-Assets: – Asset is an economical value that a company controls with expectation that it will provide future benefit.
+Assets: – Asset is an economic value that a company controls with an expectation that it will provide a future benefit.

-Liability: It is an obligation that company has to pay in future due to its past actions like borrowing money in terms of loans for business expansion purpose.
+Liability: It is an obligation that the company has to pay in future due to its past actions like borrowing money in terms of loans for business expansion purposes.

 Assets = Liabilities + Shareholders equity

-Asset turnover ratio: – It is calculated by dividing revenue to the total assets
+Asset turnover ratio: – It is calculated by dividing the revenue by the total assets

 Debt to Equity Ratio =(Total Liabilities)/(Total Shareholder Equity)